michaelnordmeyer/jekyll-theme-nix/README.md

 ### Default Colors

-The default colors are the colors of the respective browsers, both in light mode and in dark mode.
+The default colors are the colors of the respective browsers, both in light and in dark mode.

 ### Favicon